Academic Career and Research Areas

 Proteins are the chief effectors of biological functions.
 As a result, their timely and accurate synthesis is essential for cellular homeostasis.
 Prof. Nedialkova (*1983) investigates through the lens of systems biology how the mechanisms of protein synthesis and folding work together to maintain homeostasis in distinct environments, and how this synergy is perturbed in disease.

-Prof. Nedialkova studied biotechnology at the University of Perugia (Italy) from 2001 to 2004 and received her doctorate in molecular virology from Leiden University (The Netherlands) in 2010.
+Prof. Nedialkova studied biotechnology at the University of Perugia (Italy) and received her doctorate in molecular virology from Leiden University (The Netherlands).
 She later worked as a postdoc at the Max Planck Institute for Molecular Biomedicine in Münster, with a long-term fellowship from the European Molecular Biology Organization.
 Since 2017, she leads the Max Planck Research Group “Mechanisms of Protein Biogenesis” at the MPI of Biochemistry in Martinsried.
 That same year, she was appointed as a Tenure-Track Professor for Biochemistry of Gene Expression through the MaxPlanck@TUM program.

 Key Publications (all publications)

 Behrens A., Rodschinka G., Nedialkova D.D.: "High-resolution quantitative profiling of tRNA abundance and modification status in eukaryotes by mim-tRNAseq".
 Molecular Cell.
 2021; doi: 10.1016/j.molcel.2021.01.028.Abstract

 Nedialkova DD, Leidel SA: "Optimization of codon translation rates via tRNA modifications maintains proteome integrity".
 Cell.
 2015; 161(7): 1606-1618.Abstract